-For the protection of the government, DFAS requires safeguards for retired paychecks mailed through the international postal system or payable to legal representatives of mentally incompetent members.
-The requirement to provide Reports of Existence (ROEs) can continue, or expand, if there is doubt as to the existence of an individual and it is deemed to be in the best interest of the Government to do so.
+For the protection of the government, DFAS requires safeguards for retired paychecks mailed through the international postal system.
+The requirement to provide a Foreign Address Update for Mailed Check (FAUMC) can continue, or expand, if there is doubt as to the existence of an individual and it is deemed to be in the best interest of the government to do so.

-a) Competent Retired Soldier.
-When retired paychecks are delivered to the member through the international postal system to foreign countries, the Retired Soldier must furnish a ROE semi-annually.
-Checks mailed to an APO, FPO or a finance/disbursing officer at an overseas address do not require submission of a ROE.
+When retired paychecks are delivered to the member through the international postal system to foreign countries, the Retired Soldier must furnish an FAUMC annually.
+Checks mailed to an APO, FPO or a finance/disbursing officer at an overseas address do not require submission of an FAUMC.
 Checks will not be addressed to a U.S. Consulate, Embassy, or Military Attaché unless the Retired Soldier is employed by that particular agency.